tgmitra/staticdb/README.md

-# JSON based lightweight database
+# JSON based lightweight data store

-StaticDB is a small PHP based database which can be access directly from your storage system or CDN using browser or app, the server authentication is optional so without using your server resource browser or end user can access good chunk of data to display on your application or website.
+StaticDB is a small PHP based data store which can be access directly from your storage system or CDN using browser or app, the server authentication is optional so without using your server resource browser or end user can access good chunk of data to display on your application or website.